Topzle Topzle

 List of superlative trees

-The world's superlative trees can be ranked by any factor.
+The world's superlative trees can be ranked by many factors.
 Records have been kept for trees with superlative height, trunk diameter (girth), canopy coverage, airspace volume, wood volume, estimated mass, and age.

 Tables